pmSven/pm-shopware-base-project/README.md

 - Change the entries in ./src/.env according to your project specifications.
 - Install shopware.
 - Be sure that shopware didn't override the config.php values.
+- Change the entries in ./src/scripts/.from-dev01-to-local.env according to your project specifications.
 - Change the data in the _README.md file.
 - Replace this README.md file by the _README.md file.